GM-PSA steering committee meets, plans take shape

-DETROIT (Reuters) - General Motors Co (GM.N) and PSA Peugeot Citroen (PEUP.PA) are hammering out agreements for the projects they want to tackle together as part of their new global alliance, including expanding the number of vehicles they will build on shared platforms.
+DETROIT, May 9 (Reuters) - General Motors Co and PSA Peugeot Citroen are hammering out agreements for the projects they want to tackle together as part of their new global alliance, including expanding the number of vehicles they will build on shared platforms.

 The alliance steering committee - made up of five top executives from each automaker -- was scheduled to meet for the first time in Detroit on Wednesday.